HumerCode/Amazon-Marketing-Cloud-Insights-on-AWS/README.md

 ### Create Repositories

 The deployment starts by provisioning and populating three AWS CodeCommit repositories in the account.
 As Orion relies on a CI/CD approach, you have initialized code repositories hosting the infrastructure as code.
-These three repositories are **orion-commons**, **orion-artifacts**, and **orion-satellite**.
+These two repositories are **orion-commons** and **orion-satellite**.

 ### Bootstrap Accounts